-Baja Voyage Day 1, 2, & 3

-This trip involved more than 2200 miles of driving and 600 nm of sailing.
-For technical details and information, lists, etc. see "Baja Odyssey & Lists" posted previously in multiple postings due to the size of the files.
+Baja Voyage Day 1, 2, & 3 This trip involved more than 2200 miles of driving and 600 nm of sailing.
+For technical details and information, lists, etc. see "Baja Odyssey & Lists" posted previously as Baja intro.
 You may find these useful if you are planning a long voyage.